jamilbk/cashflowinator/README.md

 Simpley open cashflowinator.html in a modern web browser.
 No installation necessary.

 ## To Do:
-1. Use summing chart instead of linear.
-2. Display meaning axis and hover labels.
+1. Display meaningful axis and hover labels.
+2. LocalStorage
+3. Reset button